bgamari/ghc-wiki-import/commentary/compiler/name-type.md

 Here are the sorts of Name an entity can have:

-- Class: always has an `External` Names.
+- Class: always has an `External` Name.

 - TyCon: always has an `External` or `WiredIn` Name.